 Jobs change or you may land up doing something very different from what you were hired to do.
 This can be frustrating if it has resulted in your not using the skills and competencies you were hired for, or doing work that you are not interested in.

-Avoid sounding negative or playing the victim.
+Avoid sounding negative or playing the victim when giving this reason for your resignation.
 Focus on why your skills will be of more value to your new employer.

 5. The Company is in Economic Difficulties

 This is a rational reason for leaving your job.
-However it is necessary to provide proof such as unpaid salaries, no increases, lay-offs, no new resources.
+However it is necessary to provide proof such as:

 Where there is little hope that a company will improve profitability it is logical to try and find employment elsewhere.
 Try to avoid sweeping descriptions such as "failing" or "bankrupt" and rather use specifics.